AzureDevOps3/duffney.github.io/_drafts/2017-01-29-AddingCredsToFunctions.md

 _Tip_

 "Caveat: Some cmdlets that accept a Credential parameter do not support/check for [System.Management.Automation.PSCredential]::Empty like they should.
 This should be treated as a bug by those cmdlet authors.
-By using the if statement and splatting methods we can get around this limitation, see the Dealing with Legacy Cmdlets section.
+By using an if statement or by using splatting, we can get around this limitation.
+See the Dealing with Legacy Cmdlets section.

 {% highlight powershell %}